anna-lysak/rango/README.md

 # Rango app
-This is test project that is used to store interesting pages and categorize them.
+This is test project (for learning Djando 3) to store interesting pages and categorize them.
 Technologies: Django 3, PostgreSQL, Javascript(Jquery).
 Google APIs are used to get pages search results.